mvolkmann/blog/src/zig.md

 Ranges of numbers have an inclusive lower bound and an upper bound that is either exclusive or inclusive.
-For example, the range `5..7` includes the values 5 and 6 and the range `5...7` includes the values 5, 6 and 7.
+For example, the range `5..7` with two dots includes the values 5 and 6 and the range `5...7` with three dots includes the values 5, 6 and 7.

+Exclusive ranges can be used to create a slice from an array, but not inclusive.

+Inclusive ranges can be used in switch branches, but not exclusive.

+I was unable to find rationale for these limitations.

 ## Enumerations